Chandralekha (1997 film): Production

 Chandralekha brought back after a couple of years the successful comedy combo of Mohanlal and Sreenivasan, which was popular in the late-1980s and early-1990s.
 The name "Chandralekha" is a portmanteau of the names of the two female lead characters in the story—Chandra and Lekha.
 Bollywood actor Anil Kapoor plays a cameo role in the film.
 He appears as a lunatic, whom Appukuttan misunderstands as the original Alfie.
 Manju Warrier was offered a role but she could not sign the film.

 Soundtrack

 The blockbuster songs of this film were written by lyricist Gireesh Puthenchery.
-The songs are composed by the music director duo Berny Ignatius.
+The songs are composed by the music director duo Berny-Ignatius.
 The background score of the film was composed by S. P. Venkatesh.
 The song Innale Mayangunna is based on Bhanwara Bada Nadan Hain from Sahib Bibi Aur Ghulam.
 The song Maanathe Chandiranothoru was inspired from the famous Arabic artist Amr Diab's album Nour El Ain.

 Box office

-Upon release, Chandralekha became the highest-grossing Malayalam film ever.
+Upon release, Chandralekha became the highest-grossing Malayalam film ever, until it was surpassed by Aaraam Thampuran (also starring Mohanlal), which was released by the end of the year.